"Proprietor papa paa:" Lil Win to take Nollywood guests to his school for a talk

 - Netizens thronged the comments section to heap the Ghanaian actor with significant praise for his dedication to his school

-The Nollywood superstars have been confirmed as cast members for Lil Win's upcoming movie, A Country Called Ghana, being filmed at his new 14-plot film village in Kwamang, Ashanit Region.
+The Nollywood superstars have been confirmed as cast members for Lil Win's upcoming movie, A Country Called Ghana, being filmed at his new 14-plot film village in Kwamang, Ashanti Region.

-As they await the cameras to start rolling, the Ghanaian actor has organised a meet-and -greet opportunity for students of his school to meet the Nollywood superstars.
+As Nollywood superstars await the cameras to start rolling, the Ghanaian actor has organised a meet-and-greet opportunity for students of his school, Great Minds International School, to meet them.

 Lil Win's dedication towards his school continues